pietromenna/jekyll-architect-theme/README.md

 # Architect theme

-This is the raw HTML and styles that are used for the *modernist* theme on [GitHub Pages](http://pages.github.com/).
+This is the raw HTML and styles that are used for the *Architect* theme on [GitHub Pages](http://pages.github.com/).

 ![](http://cl.ly/image/1x0Q3213330G/content)